HAVE A QUESTION ABOUT NATURAL GAS?

 - Do not operate electrical appliances.

 - Do not operate light switches or mobile phones.

-Move away from the area and call our Faults and Emergencies team on 13 13 52* 24 hours a day, 7 days a week. (*local call fee from anywhere in the state excluding mobiles).
+If the smell is outdoors then please report the gas leak online.
+If the Smell is indoors please call our Faults and Emergencies team on 13 13 52* 24 hours a day, 7 days a week. (*local call fee from anywhere in the state excluding mobiles).

 Can I convert my existing LPG appliances to natural gas?

 Yes, most LPG appliances can be converted to run on natural gas.
 A licenced gasfitter or your appliance manufacturer can give you advice on converting your appliances.
 Do not attempt to convert appliances yourself.
 Only a licenced gasfitter or your appliance manufacturer should undertake this work.
 You can find your nearest licenced gasfitter by visiting the Master Plumbers and Gasfitters website.